navneetprasad1311/vsd-soc-pgrm-w2/Part1/README.md

 # BabySoC: Fundamentals

-In this documentation, we introduce the fundamentals of BabySoC, a simplified educational System-on-Chip designed to teach core SoC concepts, CPU-memory-peripheral interaction, and functional modeling.
+In this documentation, the fundamentals of BabySoC, a simplified educational System-on-Chip designed to teach core SoC concepts, CPU-memory-peripheral interaction, and functional modeling are covered.

 ## Table of Contents